The world’s richest gangsters revealed.

 1. Pablo Escobar.

-As the undisputed boss of the Medellín Cartel, Pablo Escobar is the most successful gangster of all time.
+As the undisputed boss of the Medellín Cartel, Pablo Escobar is one of the richest gangsters of all time, probably the richest.
 He specialized in the manufacturing and distribution of cocaine, and he even had political aspirations at some point.
 Even though he helped impoverished regions at first, and earned a lot of respect in the process, his following actions labeled him as a violent and power-hungry man.

 He was responsible for the bombing of a Bogota shopping area, and for the bombing of Avianca Airlines Flight 203.
 He was eventually shot and killed by Colombian forces helped by U.S. agents.
 His legacy?
 Pure terror and $30 billion.